 At Lindwell I was a Sunday Schoolteacher and a member of the Lindwell Group preaching round the circuit (my first sermon was at Wall Nook in about 1965, titled "What is a Christian"),before I went to college.

-Then when I saw the light from 1970, I was on the Church Council, Property Steward, Church Secretary, and have been Church Treasurer since 1991 (6 year rule lives – ok:??)
+Then when I saw the light from 1969, I was on the Church Council, Property Steward, Church Secretary, and had been Church Treasurer from 1991, until I finished as Treasurer of Cross Hills in2019 (6 year rule lives – ok:??)
 I was Circuit Steward of the Elland &Greetland Circuit between 1975 and 1979.

 I was a member of the Drama Group at Lindwell as an actor, then director, and also in the pantomimes, which I have now directed for a number of years, right up to the present day.

 I find my current roles at Cross Hills to be tremendously satisfying, both as a worship leader and all the many ways we are able to maintain our ministry through worship, JC's, Youthie, Pantomime, Open the Book et al. I am currently a Project Enabler for the Districts One Opportunity Programme, having previously been a Project Enabler and a Mentor.

 I was the 'Project Manager' for our new church building at Cross Hills, a great effort for a small church, and recently project managed the refurbishment of the Touchstone building in Bradford for the district.

 I became Circuit Treasurer in2013, then a Circuit Steward in 2014 because of the shortage in numbers.
 I retired as Circuit Treasurer in 2018 when I became Senior Circuit Steward and will retire as a Circuit Steward in August 2021.